Progress of the programme

 Discriminating accurate from inaccurate eyewitness is paramount in the Criminal Justice System.
 Accurate eyewitnesses provide incriminatory evidence that can be used against a perpetrator, but inaccurate eyewitnesses can have severe consequences in court including miscarriages of justice and wrongful convictions.
 This research investigates the use of metamemory measures to estimate eyewitness performance in free recall and identification tasks.

-•Unique vs. repeated events in memory (Bruna Ferreira da Silva Calado)
+- False memories for repeated experiences (Bruna Ferreira da Silva Calado)

 This research examines the effect of stress on eyewitness memory, which has been a subject of debate between the fields of eyewitness and neurobiological research.
-By applying neurobiological methodology to eyewitness settings, we hope to investigate the role stress plays in both encoding and retrieval recognition and recall, as well as examining nuances in the timing of the stressor (e.g., pre- or post- cortisol peak).
-We plan to apply stress to varied eyewitness settings, such as a face recognition paradigm and virtual reality crime scenes.
+By applying neurobiological methodology to eyewitness settings, we are investigating the role that stress during plays in face recognition memory, as well as examining nuances in the timing of the stressor (e.g., pre- or post- cortisol peak).
+We are also interested in examining how to reduce the negative effects that stress can have on retrieval memory.

 This research examines internal and external influences on forensic mental health evaluators who conduct risk assessments.
 Risk assessments have significant influence on decision-making in the criminal justice system and are seldom subject to review or validation.
 However, research about the impact of cognitive biases and heuristics on forensic evaluations is sparse.
 In particular, few researchers have examined the role of cognitive bias among forensic evaluators at the level of their observations or information-seeking strategies.
 Furthermore, few studies have examined how potentially biased cognition in observations may affect scoring of actuarial risk assessment instruments and evaluations of risk.
 A series of experimental studies and surveys will examine forensic mental health evaluators’ understanding of cognitive bias, their use of debiasing strategies, and the influence of potentially biasing information on subsequent formulations of offender risk.

-This research examines cultural variations in perception and retention among eyewitnesses.
+This research examines cultural influences on eyewitness memory.
 The testimony given by eye witnesses depends to a great extent on their perception of a crime event.
-This study will thus examine comparatively, differences between eyewitnesses from sub-Sahara Africa and Europe to investigate cultural differences in eyewitness testimony.
-The study will further our understanding of how people from different cultures retain information and form perception of crime events they witness.
+The research will thus examine comparatively, differences in eyewitness testimony between eyewitnesses from sub-Sahara Africa and western Europe.
+The research will further our understanding of cultural influences within the eyewitness testimony paradigm.

 Candidates data may be used for the purpose of evaluating the programmes, efficiently manage the projects, and producing statistics.
 Data could be made available to the EACEA, The European Commission, the European External Action Service staff, as well as to other stakeholders of the Erasmus+ programme, such as Erasmus+ National Agencies, National Erasmus+ Offices and the Erasmus Mundus Student and Alumni Association.